Fusion-Lightguns/Fusion-Light-Gun/Setup-Mini.md

     - If you bought fusion Lightguns from a offical retailer it comes with a Calibration tool.

-    - If you DIY or need the tool email me Fusionphaser@gmail.com
+    - If you DIY or need the tool see here https://github.com/Fusion-Lightguns/Fusion-Gun-Tool